-“Forced SEO” isn’t the technical term; technically, it’s just “SEO”.
-It’s cold, it’s calculating algorithms and it’s search engine based.
-Forced optimization can get your site up to the top rankings in the search engines rather quickly, but the optimizer has to walk a fine line to do it.
-Methodology includes:
+The technical term of what we’re talking about here is just “online marketing”.
+It’s cold, it’s calculating algorithms, and it’s search engine based.
+It can get your site up to the top rankings in the search engines rather quickly.
+Methodology includes, but isn’t limited to:

 - Paid links